m59peacemaker/node-rout/README.md

 Why did I add to npm's 2526 packages that match the search "router"?

 - Mostly because every other router I know of has a built-in parser.
 That bothers me.
-- A lot of routers don't make their state (routes) available to the outside world.
-Does it matter?
-Better safe than sorry.
-Internal state is bad enough anyway.

 ## Usage